stackitcloud/terraform-provider-stackit/docs/resources/sqlserverflex_instance.md

 Optional:

 - `class` (String) The storage class.
-You can list available storage classes for a the according flavors using the datasource `stackit_sqlserverflex_flavors` Will be required in the future.
+You can list available storage classes for a the according flavors using the datasource `stackit_sqlserverflex_flavors`.
+Will be required in the future.
 Set a value to prevent breaking changes.
 - `size` (Number) The storage size in Gigabytes.
 Will be required in the future.
 Set a value to prevent breaking changes.

 ## Import